 | Custom functions | Full support |

-Four optimized presets cover use cases: quick factual search, balanced search, deep multi-source analysis, and institutional search.
+Four optimized presets cover use cases: fast factual search, balanced research, in-depth multi-source analysis, and institutional research.
 Deep Research 2.0 is available via the advanced-deep-research profile — it launches dozens of searches per query and processes hundreds of documents.

 The Agent API is model-agnostic, supports multi-model fallback chains for near-100% availability, and is available today on docs.perplexity.ai.